What We Do

 Incrementally testing any proposed change and getting live feedback from the people it’s supposed to benefit dramatically improves the probability of success.
 Our Lean Startup and Agile Methods use rapid experimentation and learning cycles, prototyping to quickly test, iterate, and learn – quickly delivering functional improvements instead of comprehensive but delayed programs – accelerating time-to-impact.

-Collaborative Impact Research
+Social Impact Research

 The human capacity for large-scale cooperative action sets us apart as a species and has driven most of human progress.
 It sent us to the Moon, created the green revolution, and materially reduced human suffering.
 But sometimes those very same social structures can undermine progress.
 Our strengths become our weaknesses — from our tendency to turn hierarchy into inequity, to our proclivity to share shocking misinformation, our social nature can unite or divide us.
 Our research looks at underlying causes and how to overcome them.